HomeDing/homeding.github.io/elementregistry.md

 Therefore the Element classes are *known* and every Element class has a static function that can be called to create a new Element so to make it life and working.

-Element implementations should not automatically register themselfes in some cases.
+Element implementations should not automatically register themselves in some cases.

 * System level elements will register themselves any time (like device and ota).
 * Core elements can be included all together or individually.